How Is Rice Good For You? Yes! It's Actually Healthy!

 Hatsuga genmai (or germinated brown rice) is unpolished brown japonica (Japanese) rice, that has been allowed to germinate in order to alter the flavour and also to increase levels of nutrients such as gamma-aminobutyric acid (GABA).
 Hatsuga genmai has a softer texture than brown rice, a nuttier flavour and a lower GI value.
 Germinated (GABA) rice an emerging health food where regular brown rice is soaked in warm water prior to cooking; the warm bath induces germination, or sprouting, which stimulates rice enzymes to produce more nutrients.
 One of these nutrients is the important brain chemical GABA (which is why germinated brown rice is referred to as "GABA rice"), and some scientific studies have shown that a germinated brown rice rich diet can improve cognitive function and other studies have found that it could also act as an anti-diabetic.

-We have more information on GABA rice and we sell rice cookers which make it simple to cook GABA rice (the cooking cycles include a special pre-soak) – these are Fuji and Bamboo Induction Heating (IH) rice cooker, NS-YSQ10 and NS-YSQ18.
+We have more information on GABA rice and we sell rice cookers which make it simple to cook GABA rice (the cooking cycles include a special pre-soak) – these are Hotaru, Fujiand Bamboo Induction Heating (IH) rice cooker, and the Zojirushi NS-YSQ10 and NS-YSQ18

 Time For The Facts